ember-learn/ember-blog/content/the-ember-times-issue-205.md

 ## [🚀 Accelerating Code Delivery By 97% With Yarn Workspaces](https://engineering.linkedin.com/blog/2022/accelerating-code-delivery-by-97--with-yarn-workspaces)

 [Jordan Hawker (@elwayman02)](https://github.com/elwayman02) details in this [blogpost](https://engineering.linkedin.com/blog/2022/accelerating-code-delivery-by-97--with-yarn-workspaces) how they moved to Yarn Workspaces and how it improved the lead time for delivering commits to their deployment pipeline, from 39 hours to 125 mins.
 Yarn workspaces enabled the evolution of the application architecture without sacrificing the benefits of their previous multi-repo strategy.
-This [post](https://engineering.linkedin.com/blog/2022/accelerating-code-delivery-by-97--with-yarn-workspaces) will give you insight to see if this solution might benefit you.
+This [post](https://engineering.linkedin.com/blog/2022/accelerating-code-delivery-by-97--with-yarn-workspaces) will give you the insight to see if this solution might benefit you.
 > "While one approach may serve well at a given point in time, there is no one-size-fits-all solution."

 ---